 Entry, Exit & Visa Requirements

 All U.S. citizens who do not also hold Colombian citizenship must present a valid U.S. passport to enter and depart Colombia.
-U.S. citizens traveling to Colombia do not need a Colombian visa for a tourist stay of 90 days or less.
-Travelers entering Colombia are sometimes asked to present evidence of return or onward travel, usually in the form of a plane ticket.
-The length of stay granted to travelers is determined by the Colombian immigration officer at the point of entry and will be stamped in your passport.
-Before the visa expires, travelers may request an extension of up to 90 days.
-Extensions may be requested by visiting an office of the Colombian immigration authority (Migración Colombia) after arrival in Colombia.
-Fines are levied if a traveler remains in Colombia longer than authorized, and the traveler cannot leave Colombia until the fine is paid.
+U.S. citizens traveling to Colombia do not need a Colombian visa for a tourist/business stay of 90 days or less.
+Before the visa expires, you may request an extension of up to 90 days by visiting an office of the Colombian immigration authority (Migración Colombia).
+You will face a fine if you remain in Colombia longer than authorized, and you will not be able to leave Colombia until the fine is paid.
 Any traveler possessing a Colombian visa with more than three months’ validity must register the visa at a Migración Colombia office or on-line within 15 days of arrival in Colombia or face fines.
-The Migración Colombia office in Bogota is located at Calle 100 and Carrera 11B-29, telephone (571) 511-1150.
-This office is open from Monday to Thursday from 7:00 a.m. to 4:00 p.m. and Fridays from 7:00 a.m. to 3:00 p.m.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Colombia.
+The U.S. Department of State is not aware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Colombia.